Oracle Licensing

 Effectively handling Oracle licenses during M&A requires comprehensive planning, negotiation with Oracle, and often additional investments.

-• Oracle Negotiation: Engage in discussions with Oracle to renegotiate licensing agreements that reflect the new organizational structure.
+• Oracle Negotiation: Discuss renegotiating licensing agreements with Oracle that reflect the new organizational structure.
 This can help resolve conflicts and streamline the integration process.

 • License Consolidation: Assess the combined entity’s total licensing needs and look for ways to consolidate licenses to eliminate redundancy and address shortages.